+Food is another one of those living costs that is going to be high on your list of living expenses.
 After your rent, groceries, snacks on the go, and going out to eat probably follow as one of your bigger expenses.
 So let's take a look at what your lunch- and cooking habits will cost you!

 Also, for many Germans going out to eat for dinner is more of an exception than the norm.
 So, if you follow suit, you could keep your budget under control here.
 Luckily, Frankfurt is home to various supermarkets, catering to the budget-minded expats, Lidl and Aldi are your friends.

 If you’re on your own, you should be able to comfortably purchase groceries for between €30-50 a week, if you’re cooking for yourself.
 If you’re in an international company, it’s likely that your colleagues will be eager to go out for lunch at least once a week, so that’s probably next on your budget!